CodyMcCammon/PitchingPredictionModel/README.md

 * TTO charts contains information for pitching tendencies in each count for each handedness.
 Can be found in '/PitchingPredictionModel/LASTNAME/TTO/L' and '/PitchingPredictionModel/LASTNAME/TTO/R' for left- and right-handed hitters.

 * Working on creating charts for extended at-bats (i.e. multiple foul balls)

+Goals limited by current data available:

+* X,Y positions for pitches so that a contour plot can be created

+* A metric which I'm calling "Pitcher effectiveness" which uses various advanced datasets to determine where the pitcher meant to throw the ball and where it ended up.